Five Low Fire Base Clear Glazes: What is the Best Strategy?

 This recipe is a common Gerstley Borate clear base used from 04 all the way to cone 6!
 At higher temperatures the recipe trends toward less kaolin to more silica and a little less GB (e.g. 50:20:30).

-Attractions of this recipe include its simple make-up and crystal clear fired result (low bubble population).
-Actually, it can also fires with clouding, variegation and boron blue depending on thickness, the clay body and firing.
-If this base recipe is replaced by a fitted version these effects could be produced by the addition of titanium oxide (e.g. 1-4%).
+Attractions its simple make-up and crystal clear fired result (low bubble population).
+Although it can also fire with clouding, variegation and boron blue depending on thickness, the clay body and firing.

-In theory, it would seem that fritted glazes should be much better at smoothing out and freezing to a crystal clear glass, but in actual practice this is not necessarily so (because common frits have a lower boron content).
-Potters use this glaze on terra cotta, talc and stoneware bodies that generate lots of gases of decomposition and this glaze appears to be able to pass them and heal well because of its high melt fluidity.
+The high boron content of Gerstley Borate, enabling high melt fluidity, make this glaze possible.
+Potters use it on terra cotta, talc and stoneware bodies that generate lots of gases of decomposition and this can often pass and heal bubbles well.
 High boron clear glazes like this are known for clouding issues (because of micro bubbles) but this has a low enough surface tension to pass them.

 Obviously, if it melts well already at cone 04 great care is going to be needed at cone 2 to prevent it running onto shelves.
 Highly melt fluid glazes (that have high boron like this) are also more likely to be leachable and to crystallize on cooling (producing the boron-blue clouds).

 Paramount is the dreadful problem of gelling.
 Even with only 1.4 specific gravity (about equal weights of dry material and water and deflocculation with Darvan) it gels badly.
 The high water content needed and the nature of GB means that glazed ware dries extremely slowly, the glaze shrinks and cracks during drying and crawls during firing.
-Gerstley Borate is very plastic, yet to make matter worse, the recipe has an additional 30% clay on top of that!
-This recipe would likely make a good throwing body!
+Gerstley Borate is very plastic, yet to make matters worse, the recipe has an additional 30% clay on top of that!
+This recipe can actually be thrown on a potters wheel!

 The thermal expansion is too low for talc bodies, it will shiver on them.